launchdarkly/dotnet-client-sdk/CONTRIBUTING.md

 ### Prerequisites

-The .NET Standard target requires only the .NET Core 2.1 SDK, while the iOS and Android targets require the corresponding Xamarin SDKs.
+The .NET Standard target requires only the .NET Core 2.1 SDK or higher, while the iOS and Android targets require the corresponding Xamarin SDKs.

 ### Building